 We visited Gethsemane gardens, where Jesus prayed and the Disciples slept the night before his crucifixion.
 Here are pictures of the garden and the Church of all Nations located at the base of the Mount of Olives.
 This is also said to be the place where the Virgin was buried.

-We met Wally, a very nice and knowledgeable man who shared a lot of the Bible history with us.
+We met Wally, a very nice and knowledgeable guide who shared a lot of the Bible history with us.
 He also offered to take us back to Palestinian Territory in the West Bank to see Jericho, Bethany and the Judean dessert.
 He is a Christian Arab Israeli who is allowed to cross the border easily so we had no problems getting through.

 He was the perfect host and took care of us during our entire stay there.
 He drove us to the private beach for the mud rub treatment, a swim (or float) on the Dead Sea and a massage at the spa.
 One of my many birthday gifts from mom and Alberto.
-It was incredible to feel such dense water full of minerals., being in the water felt like someone was holding you up to help you stay afloat.
+It was incredible to feel such dense water full of minerals.
+Being in the water felt like someone was holding you up to help you stay afloat.
 I got some water in my mouth and it was super salty, yuk!

 The next morning I got up at 4:00 am to hike up to Masada to see the sunrise.
 This is where you find the ruins of Masada, a desert fortress built by Herod the Great on top of a majestic rocky plateau.
 This is the a Unesco World Heritage site of the Jews’ last stand against the Romans after the fall of Jerusalem.

 Enjoying the fresh water at the Nature Reserve.
 It is sooo hot and dry in the dessert that this was definitely a welcoming oasis!

 We took a sherut (shared taxi) back to Jerusalem.
 We quickly made friends with the driver who sang for us and made stops along the way so we could take pictures of Jerusalem from different view points.

-Our last day in Jerusalem:
+Our last day in Jerusalem

 Haifa is home to the Bahai world center with its famous garden terraces on Mt Carmel, another Unesco World Heritage Site.
 According to wikipedia: the Bahai believe in the unity of God, that there is only one God who is the source of all creation; the unity of religion, that all major religions have the same spiritual source and come from the same God; and the unity of humanity, that all humans have been created equal, coupled with the unity of diversity, that diversity of race and culture are seen as worthy of appreciation and acceptance.
 Sounds pretty good!

 Pictures of Haifa and Bahai Terraces on Mt Carmel:

 The following day we took a bus to Nazareth, an afternoon stop on our way to Tiberias.
 We found a nice restaurant where they stored our bags for the day while we visited the Basilica of the Annunciation, where archangel Gabriel advised Mary of her faith.
 It is by far the most beautiful church I have ever seen.